2023 Climate Skeptics Conference: We’re Winning! No, They’re Not—But How they Could Win

 · Replacing coal and natural gas with solar and wind to reduce carbon dioxide emissions would require massive amounts of investment in these new power sources.

 · Wind and solar require large amounts of space, so they must be placed in rural areas distant from the urban power demand.
-This means that utilities must run high-power transmission lines over long distances.
+This means that utilities must install high-power transmission lines over long distances.
 This requires even more expensive materials and construction costs.

 Then, they were ignored by press and public.